Ironhack-Data-Madrid-Marzo-2021/lab-visualization-extra/README.md

 ## Introduction

-This lab contains 3 challenges.
-You should be already familiar with the format of Challenge 1 and 3.
-You may not be familiar with the format of Challenge 2 yet which is called *[pair programming](https://en.wikipedia.org/wiki/Pair_programming)*.
+This lab contains a *[pair programming](https://en.wikipedia.org/wiki/Pair_programming) challenge*.
 This practice is often used by programmers to improve coding skills by watching another programmer code and providing constructive feedback.

-Follow the instructions of your instructor and complete all challenges.
+Follow the instructions of your instructor and complete the two problems.

 ## Deliverables

-- `challenge-1.ipynb` and `challenge-2.ipynb` with your responses.
+- `our_code.ipynb` with your responses.

 ## Submission